hawkinsw/DailyPL/subprograms.md

 ### What's News

-In recent weeks it was revealed that an almost-complete nuclear submarine sunk to the bottom of the sea.
-That stunning development stole the spotlight from subprograms that have recently made their share of headlines.
+In recent weeks it was revealed that an almost-complete nuclear sub*marine* sunk to the bottom of the sea.
+That stunning development stole the spotlight from sub*programs* that have recently made their share of headlines.

 ## Subprograms

 A _subprogram_ is a type of abstraction.
 It is _process abstraction_ where the _how_ of a process is hidden from the user who concerns themselves only with the _what_.
-A _subprogram_ provides process abstraction by naming a collection of statements that define parameterized computations.​ Again, the collection of statements determines how the process is implemented. _Subprogram_ _parameters_ give the user the ability to control the way that the process executes.
+A _subprogram_ provides process abstraction by naming a collection of statements that define parameterized computations.​ Again, the collection of statements determines how the process is implemented. _Subprogram_ _parameters_ give the subprogram user the ability to control the way that the calculation performed by the subprogram executes.
 There are three types of subprograms:

 1. Procedure: A subprogram that does _not_ return a value.
 2. Function: A subprogram that _does_ return a value.